Natalie McQueen: Early and personal life

+As of 2022, she is dating American singer Josh Groban.

 Career

 McQueen made her professional theatre debut at the age of 8, playing Young Eponine in Les Misérables, at the Palace Theatre, London.
 This was followed the role of Eva in the original London cast of Chitty Chitty Bang Bang at the London Palladium.

 In 2013, McQueen was one of the five UK industry jury members for the Eurovision Song Contest alongside Tony Blackburn and Scott Mills.

 In the same year, she joined the cast of Wicked at the Apollo Theatre in London.
 She performed a variety of roles up until 2016, including Elphaba and Nessarose.
 She also performed Elphaba's songs on behalf of Wicked at the West End Live Launches in 2015 and 2016, and at The Annual Wicked Young Writers Awards.